david95thinkcode/100-days-of-code/log.md

 **Today's Progress**: Remove repetitve

-**Thoughts:** Some piece of code were repetitive.
-So today, I ut that code inside one file and use it like an external module.
+**Thoughts:** Some pieces of code were repetitive.
+So today, I put that code inside one file and use it like an external module.

 **Link to work:** [Oweather](https://github.com/david95thinkcode/Oweather)